A belief that all esotericism in authoritative religious writings must therefore be opposed without exception.

 A belief that almost all, if not all, of the world’s traditional religions—including Christianity—are fundamentally esoteric in nature.

-A belief that religious esotericism ought to be viewed as promoting schizophrenic or psychotic ways of thinking in individuals and societies, and ought to be opposed for that reason in addition to the fact that it involves dishonesty.
+A belief that religious esotericism ought to be viewed as promoting schizophrenic or psychotic ways of thinking in individuals and societies, and ought to be opposed for that reason in addition to the reason that it involves dishonesty.